onfido/tradesman/README.md

 **Development Mode**

-Rails' lazy-loading of classes in the development environment makes a bit more configuration necessary.
+Turn on development mode to help Tradesman cope with Rails' lazy-loading of classes.

 ```ruby
 # config/initializers/tradesman.rb